Dimitri-Berardi-Bose/adbCompanion/README.md

 	- Accessible from any Directory (above requirements must be met for this feature)
 	    - No need to manually update your PATH, adbCompanion will be accessible from any directory after inital run

+	- Settings for Complete Control (can be accessed by running "adbcompanion -s")
+	    - Settings currently include:
+	        - Toggle Auto-Update
+		- Clear Device Names
+		- Uninstall adbCompanion
+		- Choose Preferred Editor

 <br><br>
 This project uses **kv-bash** under MIT License: Copyright (c) 2017 Phat (https://github.com/damphat)